 Copywriting Formula for Direct Response Advertisements

-3. Solve your problem.
+- Solve the problem.
 Yay!
 The product you purchased was demonstrated to save the day.
 On TV or web video, this is often represented by visually showing benefits and results as effectively, quickly and easily as possible.
 With written text, the words will be woven to create similarly strong visual impressions.

-4. Offer you a great deal.
+- Offer a great deal.
 This is where you were presented a special price, purchasing instructions, added incentives, bonuses, and anything that increased the value of what you purchased.

-You were directed to call a toll-free number by showing and/or repeating it over and over and over.
+You were directed to call a toll-free number by seeing and/or hearing it repeated over and over and over.
 Whether on TV, radio or in a written advertisement, that number was presented so that you would take advantage of it now!